danielenapo/AI_unibo/Obsidian Uni/Image Processing & Computer Vision/Computer Vision/Local invariant feature/Detector.md

 **3. Detect as corners only those pixels that are _local maxima of C_, using [[Non-Maxima Suppression (NMS)]]**
 ![[Pasted image 20230331122924.png]]
 ### Properties
-- Rotation invariant
+- ==Rotation invariant==
 - NOT illumination invariant (as seen above)
-- NOT scale invariant, since the neighbouring window is fixed
+- NOT scale invariant, since the neighboring window is fixed
 ![[Pasted image 20230331124515.png]]

 # Scale-Space